2026 Entry Rules, Regulations and Eligibility Requirements

 • A program of Golden Sheaf award productions may be taken on tour to other Canadian centres, following the festival.
 If your production is selected, it may be included in these special festival-run screenings.

-• All productions submitted will be archived in the festival library for viewing by the general public (no rental fee will be charged).
+• All productions submitted will be archived in the festival library for viewing by the public (no rental fee will be charged).

-Rights and clearances
+Rights and Clearances